 There is some wood loss to lower-back side of upper case, otherwise very good, commensurate with age and use.

 Cupboard, Tiger Maple Corner Cupboard, Foliated Crown "H" Hinges

 American, Northeast or Pennsylvania, Circa 1800

-Likely original surface, great hand wrought hardware
+Likely original surface, great hand wrought hardware - SOLD

 The case with crown molding is constructed of boldly figured curly maple; hinged, paneled doors opening to three shelves; with short drawer in the midsection centered by a pair of recessed panels of conforming height, two hinged doors below, on cutout base joined by ogival apron (rail).
 Wonderful hand-wrought iron hinges, old surface.

 Corner Cupboard, Red Paint, Bold Cornice, Fielded Panel Doors, Molded base

 New England, Found in Maine Many Years Ago, Circa 1790 to 1820